SNAPSHOT-India stocks, bonds, rupee, swap, call at 0432 GMT

 -------------------------------------

-The benchmark five-year rate rise 3 bps at 6.93 percent, while the one-year rate gains 2 bps to 7.64 percent.
+The benchmark five-year rate steady at 7.08 percent, while the one-year rate unchanged at 7.61 percent.

 CALL MONEY